 Spillway Condition and Extreme Weather Assessments

-- Over the years, DWR has carefully and consistently managed the reservoir’s water levels so as to not use the spillway.
+- Over the years, DWR has carefully and consistently managed the reservoir’s water levels so that the spillway would not be activated, even during extreme weather events.
 However, changes in weather patterns introduce new uncertainties for future extreme weather events.
-Climate models show that increased temperatures in California will result in more precipitation falling as rain rather than snow, which will alter river flows throughout the state.
-DWR wants to ensure that the spillway will function appropriately if it is activated to release water in the future.
+Climate models show that increased temperatures in California will result in more precipitation falling as rain rather than snow, which will alter river flows throughout the state and result in the potential for even larger extreme events.
+To account for these uncertainties and potentially larger inflows, DWR is ensuring that the spillway will function appropriately if it is needed to release water in the future.

 - Dam safety engineers have identified that some of the concrete wall and floor panels in the spillway have shifted, which could lead to erosion if the spillway were used to release water.
 DWR is investigating the causes and impacts to target rehabilitation work and ensure the spillway will work appropriately if a need ever arises.